WISCAD/TRACE/README.md

-# TRACE
-TRACE: Fast and Accurate Trace Signal Selection for Post-Silicon Debug of ICs
+# TRACE: Fast and Accurate Trace Signal Selection for Post-Silicon Debug of ICs

 Supported by **NSF CAREER award 1053496**